mariagimenezbustos/eurocapi/README.md

 # Eurocapi

 This MVP projects a traveling-through-Europe interactive website where the user can find information, hotels to book, and prices, as well as comments from locals and fellow tourists.
+Play with the deployed Eurocapi here: https://secret-lowlands-04680-494dea388f68.herokuapp.com/

 ## Built With